How to Fix Broken Joints So Repairs Look Invisible

 A clean break across a rail can be rejoined with a scarf patch.
 Cut matching angles on both broken ends and on a new splice piece, creating overlapping glue surfaces much larger than the original break.

-The angle of the scarf should run about 8:1 or longer, meaning the splice length is eight times the rail thickness.
+The angle should run about 8:1 or longer—splice length eight times rail thickness.
 This provides adequate glue surface for structural strength.
 Steeper angles create visible lines; shallower angles waste material.

 Loose Tenons for Rebuilt Joints

+Probably should have led with this technique, honestly.
 When a tenon has broken off in the mortise, you can’t simply reglue.
-Remove the broken tenon from the mortise by drilling and chiseling.
+Remove the broken tenon by drilling and chiseling.
 Cut the remaining stub from the rail.
-Now create a new mortise in the rail end and insert a loose tenon that spans both mortises.
+Now create a new mortise in the rail end and insert a loose tenon spanning both mortises.

 Invisible Finish Matching